 How to Install Memory in Your Laptop

 Installing RAM in your laptop will speed up switching between programs, starting apps, and generally make your system more stable.
-Installing new memory in your laptop is possible using this document, or our helpful video.
+Installing new memory in your laptop is possible using this document.

 Gather all of the equipment ahead of time, you can build up static electricity by walking across carpet.

 - Non-magnetic-tip screwdriver

 - Static electricity can damage your laptop's components.
 To protect your laptop from static damage during the installation process, touch any unpainted metal surface on your laptop's frame or wear an ESD wrist strap before you handle any internal components or your new memory modules.

 - When handling memory modules, hold them along the side edges using your thumb and index finger.
 Do not touch the electronic components or the gold pin connectors.

 To install memory in a Mac system, follow the laptop installation instructions below, or consult our library of system-specific Mac install guides.

 - Make sure that you are working in a static-safe environment.
 Remove any plastic bags or papers from your workspace.
 If you walk across carpet at any point after you've opened the laptop case, discharge any static electricity using the process described in step 4.

 - Shut down your system.
 After your system has been powered off, unplug the power cable, then remove the battery.